sophiakenney/compare_sdublin/README.md

 ### Directory contents

-*   `bash` contains all code used to perform the analyis and generate output tables used in RStudio
+*   `bash` contains all code used to perform the analysis and generate output tables used in RStudio

       * subdir `condaenv_yaml` contains yaml files for all conda environments needed for the analysis